Indian cricket team in Pakistan in 1984–85

 The India national cricket team toured the Pakistan during the 1984-85 cricket season.
 They played three Test matches against the Pakistan cricket team; the series was drawn 0-0.
 The Third Test was cancelled because of the assassination of Indira Gandhi on 31 October 1984.

 One Day Internationals (ODIs)

-India won the Wills Series 1-0 by winning the first match.
+Pakistan won the first match.
 The second match was abandoned following the assassination of Indira Gandhi and the third cancelled when the tour was called off.